Why you might want to talk

 There are many things to consider when planning for the end of life.
 This might include:

-- legal and financial matters, such as making a will
+- legal and financial matters, such as making a will or setting up a lasting power of attorney for property and financial affairs

 - what will happen to their pets.

-Your relative may benefit from support from a trained counsellor or organisations that deal with specific long-term conditions.
+They may benefit from support from a trained counsellor or organisations that deal with specific long-term conditions.